elisehein/IE8-gotchas/README.md

 Developing for IE8
 =====================

-This is a collection of gotchas and pitfalls which I have come across while developing web apps for IE8, for both my own reference and for others.
+This is a non-final collection of gotchas and pitfalls which I have come across while developing web apps for IE8, for both my own reference and for others.

 ### Angular.js